Suadey/medical-image-denoising-ddp/README.md

 torchrun --nproc_per_node=2 train_ddp_unetpp.py
 ```

-Here is how to cite our paper:
+## If you find the repository useful, kindly cite the our paper:

 ```bibtex
 @article{adebayo2025distributed,